 You may initially mistake your mold allergies for a cold or sinus infection, since the symptoms can mirror each other.
 If your allergies are compounded by asthma, you may notice your asthma symptoms worsening when you’re exposed to mold.
 Symptoms include coughing, difficulty breathing, and chest tightness.
 You also may experience wheezing and other signs of an asthma attack.

 If your children are the only ones in the family suffering histamine-related allergy symptoms, it may not be related to mold in your home.
-Some school buildings have unchecked mold, resulting in asthmatics suffering increased attacks while at school.
+Some school buildings have unchecked mold, which can result in increased attacks while at school.
 But it could also be that your child has a sensitivity to mold, whereas no one else in the family does.

 Since some children spend time playing outside in areas parents might not venture, mold may be prevalent in the outdoor air.
-Asthmatic children may experience more attacks while playing outside for this reason and you may note more symptoms in the summertime months, when your children are playing outside more often.
+Asthmatic children may experience more attacks while playing outside for this reason.
+You may note more symptoms in the summertime months when your children are playing outside more often.

-You may hear many myths about the toxicity of mold—for example, that inhaling mold can cause permanent damage.
-The truth, according to scientists, is that it would be very difficult for someone to inhale enough mold to do that kind of damage.
+You may hear many myths about the toxicity of mold.
+For example, that inhaling mold can cause permanent damage.
+The truth is that it would be very difficult for someone to inhale enough mold to do that kind of damage.
 If you aren’t sensitive to mold, you may never even experience a reaction.

 Furthermore, the mold that asthma has been associated with is generally found outdoors, not indoors.
 So that leaky window at work isn’t likely to cause you to develop asthma.
-Outdoor mold will only exacerbate symptoms for asthmatics, and not cause asthma itself.
+Outdoor mold will only exacerbate symptoms for people who have asthma, and not cause asthma itself.
 However, a serious condition called hypersensitivity pneumonitis is rare, but attributed to prolonged mold inhalation in patients who are sensitive.

 While mold exposure is generally not deadly, increased exposure can make symptoms worse.
-Mold allergies are progressive—that is, over time the attacks become more severe.
+Mold allergies are progressive.
+Over time the attacks become more severe.
 The key is to prevent moisture from building up by repairing any leaks in your home.